nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

     In this step you have learned:

-    1. How to execute a project directly from GitHub.
+    1. How to execute a project directly from GitHub
-    2. How to specify a specific revision of a project.
+    2. How to specify a specific revision of a project